mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 ========================

 By default no ports are exposed.

-If you run a web server it can''t be accessed from outside the container.
+If you run a web server it can''t be accessed from outside the container unless this is explicityly enabled.

-We can specify ports to be exposed/mapped in the build Dockerfile and/or on the command-line.
+We can specify ports to be exposed in the build Dockerfile using, e.g.

+    !bash

+        EXPOSE 80

+When the container is run this port will be available on the containers own ip address, allocated to it by Docker, on a docker specific bridge network, docker0.

+But at run-time we can also specify a mapping to allow the port to be available on the localhost interface, e.g.
+    docker run -d -p 80:8080 my/webserver

+Other tools will allow to have better ways for managing groups of containers and communication between them, e.g.

++ use of etcd in CoreOS
-We can also use the Ambasssador design pattern to provide dynamic mapping between components allows to remap so that a component can be online upgraded.
++ use of Ambasssador design pattern to provide dynamic mapping between components allows to remap so that a component can be online upgraded.
++ use of fig and others ...

 ---